Brazzo978/s23u-fullscreen-aod/README.md

 > [!WARNING]
 > Do **not** flash the Magisk module ZIP from TWRP.
 Only the separately named rescue ZIP is intended for TWRP.

-### Upgrading from the withdrawn 1/10 Hz builds

-If Magisk still shows version `2.0-10hz`, do **not** press its **Action** button: the old action script can send the withdrawn 10 Hz LFD command again.
-Install v2.1.1 over the existing module and reboot.
-Because the module ID is unchanged, the new installer automatically removes the old `service.sh`, `action.sh`, and `target_hz` files before installing the stable configuration.

-Do not uninstall the old version first unless you specifically want to remove the feature; an in-place Magisk update performs the stale-file cleanup.

 ## Stable release